BSR-Server/FlexiblePCB/README.md

 Right-click a minecart with hopper, chest, furnace, tnt to transfer it to the corresponding minecart.

-**debugStickNoBlockUpdate**
+**debugStickSendBlockUpdate**

-Debug stick action will not send block update.
+Debug stick action will send block update.

 **itemPickUpRangeHorizontal**